Deivitto/auditor-docker/README.md

 Actually, it's in alpha general version.
 I would like to keep it updated with new tools, new versions and everything, feel free to ping me or suggest new improvements.

->Disclaimer: This auditor toolbox it's still under development, close to beta but not yet.
-Some issues may arise until the first stable version is created

->Notice: The base Dockerfile is expected to be finished, so if the compilation works, everything is fine, time to enjoy this Docker!

->Notice: Some new scripts under scripts/ may appear or some may fail as I test them under production (welcome to web3 lmao), but don't worry, keep them updated / fix them by calling `bash scripts/update_scripts.sh`!

 ## Index

 1. Auditor Toolbox Setup